Batch Bayesian Active Learning with Partial Batch Label Sampling: Background Setting

 For active learning, we have a sequence of actions instead of a single action: first, we sequentially choose batches of data points to label, then finally, we make predictions on test or validation points.

-Due to the complexity of multi-turn optimization, following the vast majority of active learning work, we focus on myopic decisions.
-Assume we have a labeled set $L$ and we want to choose one more data point $\hat{x}$ from $D$ (and will receive label $\hat{y}$), then we will make probabilistic predictions $P \in \Delta_\mathcal{Y}^{|V|}$ on validation points $V \subset \mathcal{X}$.
-Thus, the next point to label is:
+Due to the complexity of planning over a long sequence of actions, following the vast majority of (Bayesian) active learning work \citep{houlsby2011bayesian, gal2017deep, kirsch2021test, mussmann2022active, smith2023prediction}, we focus on myopic decisions.
+Assume we have a labeled set $L \subset \mathcal{X}$ (with corresponding labels $y_L \in \mathcal{Y}^{|L|}$) and must choose one more data point $\hat{x}$ from $D$ (and will receive label $\hat{y}$) and then make probabilistic predictions $P \in \Delta_\mathcal{Y}^{|V|}$ on validation points $V \subset \mathcal{X}$.
+With $y_V \in \mathcal{Y}^{|V|}$, the expected cost if we label $\hat{x}$ is